Philip Chetwode, 1st Baron Chetwode: Early military career

+First World War

+Lieutenant General Philip Chetwode (right), GOC XX Corps, and Major General John Shea, GOC 60th (2/2nd London) Division, June 1917.

+During the war, Chetwode served initially on the Western Front: his 5th Cavalry Brigade helped cover the retreat of the British Expeditionary Force (BEF) from the frontier, and checked the pursuing Germans at Cerizy on 29 August 1914.
+He led the brigade in the First Battle of Ypres in October 1914.

+He was appointed to succeed Major General Charles Kavanagh as general officer commanding (GOC) of the 2nd Cavalry Division, and along with it came a temporary promotion to major general on 15 July 1915 and to substantive major general on 1 January 1916 "for distinguished service in the Field".

 The Duke of Connaught holding an investiture in Jerusalem in February 1918.
-General Allenby is conversing with Chetwode in the foreground.
+General Sir Edmund Allenby is conversing with Chetwode in the foreground.

-During the war, Chetwode served on the Western Front: his 5th Cavalry Brigade helped cover the retreat from the frontier, and checked the pursuing Germans at Cerizy on 29 August 1914.
-After taking part in the First Battle of Ypres in October 1914, he was appointed general officer commanding (GOC) 2nd Cavalry Division, and along with it came a temporary promotion to major general on 15 July 1915 and to substantive major general on 1 January 1916.

 With the war on the Western Front bogged down in trench warfare, Chetwode was transferred to Palestine where he was given command of the Desert Column and promoted to temporary lieutenant general with effect from 22 November 1916.
-He led the corps at Rafa in January 1917 and at the First Battle of Gaza in March 1917.
-When General Sir Edmund Allenby, a fellow cavalryman, took command of the Allied forces in Palestine in June 1917, Chetwode was promoted to command of XX Corps.
+He led the corps at Rafa in January 1917 and at the Third Battle of Gaza in March 1917.

+When General Sir Edmund Allenby, a fellow cavalryman, took command of the Egyptian Expeditionary Force (EEF) in Palestine in June 1917, in succession to Lieutenant General Sir Archibald Murray, Chetwode was promoted to command of the newly formed XX Corps.
 He led his corps to military success at the Battle of Beersheba in October 1917 and at the Battle of Jerusalem in November 1917.

 During the Sinai and Palestine campaign he was mentioned in despatches eight times.